-- If a client's SOR II information is entered into REDCap as "updated contact information" from SOR I, however there is no pre-existing entry for SOR I, this is likely an error on the provider's side.
-It is okay to call these clients even though their preference for being called is not displayed as it normally is in a new entry.
-One might want to refrain from leaving a voicemail however in order to ensure no client is put in an uncomfortable position in a situation where it is not okay to leave a voicemail. - When looking up a phone number in REDCap (for example, if a client returns your call and you are unable to answer), the phone number needs to be entered using the following formatting for the REDCap search to work: (XXX) XXX-XXXX - Pinning Documents to Quick Access: There are two ways you can pin documents to quick access in the various Microsoft Office programs.
-We will use the example of pinning the Outdated Contact Sheet below. - 1.
+- When looking up a phone number in REDCap (for example, if a client returns your call and you are unable to answer), the phone number needs to be entered using the following formatting for the REDCap search to work: (XXX) XXX-XXXX.
+It is often easiest to simply omit the area code altogether. - Pinning Documents to Quick Access: There are two ways you can pin documents to quick access in the various Microsoft Office programs.
+We will use the example of pinning the Outdated Contact Sheet below - 1.
 Pinning to quick access in the task bar.
 Note this may only be helpful if you have Excel pinned to your task bar as well. - a.
 First, open the document in Excel. - b.
 Once it is open, navigate to your task bar and right click on the Excel icon to open the recent docs menu.
 Here you will see a list of documents opened recently.
 The sheets you currently have open should appear here.
 Sometimes you may need to wait a minute for the one you have open to populate. - c.
 Once it is in the list, hover your mouse pointer over it and you will see the pin button.
-Click it and the document will be pinned to your list at the top.
+Click it and the document will be pinned to your list at the top. - d.

-d.
 Now, whenever you right click the Excel icon from the task bar, you will see this document always at the top with any other documents you have pinned.